woven-baker/test-cpp/module2/04_embedded-and-c/04_01_embedded/04_01_embedded.en.md

 ```

 ## Exercise 3
-Create an abstract class called Sensor with a pure virtual function read() that returns a float.
-Derive two classes from Sensor: TemperatureSensor and PressureSensor.
-Implement the read() function for each derived class, simulating reading temperature and pressure values.
+Create two abstract classes called `TemperatureSensor` and `PressureSensor`, each with a pure virtual function read() that returns a `temperature::kelvin` and `pressure::psi`, respectively.
+Derive `CPUTemperature`, `CabinTemperature`, and `TirePressure` from the appropriate base types.
+Implement the `read()` function for each derived class, simulating reading temperature and pressure values.
+Bonus points for using unit types instead of bare `double`s or `float`s.

 ```
 ```